kjolley/BIGSdb/Upgrading_README.txt

 Version 1.35: Change of isolate database structure.
 Version 1.36: Optional additional table added to the isolate database structure.
 Version 1.37: Change of seqdef and isolate database structures.
+Version 1.38: Change of seqdef and isolate database structures.

 Details can be found below.